seiya0818/koueki/README.md

 # koueki
 My source is poop.

-I'm garbage of society.
+I'm waste of society.
 But I don't feel sad.
-Because I have many friends the other side of the screen.
+Because I have a wife in my screen.

-In Japanese "trade" is called "Koueki."
+In Japanese "trade" means "Koueki."
 I'm not good at programing.

-I started to Learn Java language on May 12.
+I started to learn Java language on May 12.